AayushVora/21_Days_Aayush_Vora/README.md

 Day 7:  -->matplotlib
 day 8:  -->matplotlib,pandas
-day 9:  -->started working with titanic classification project,and revising what i have done so far
+day 9:  -->started working with titanic classification project,and revising what i have done so far day 10: -->Working on proejct and clearin some errors.